Sarda Proteins Ltd.

 Your Company continuously strives to conserve energy adopt environment friendlypractices and employ technology for more efficient operations.

-The particulars relating to the energy conservation and technology absorption andforeign exchange earnings and outgo as required under Section 134(3) (m) of the CompaniesAct 2013 read with the Companies (Accounts) Rules 2014 are given in the Annexure"IN" to this Report.
+The particulars relating to the energy conservation and technology absorption andforeign exchange earnings and outgo as required under Section 134(3) (m) of the CompaniesAct 2013 read with the Companies (Accounts) Rules 2014 are given in the Annexure"III" to this Report.

-EXTRACT OF THE ANNUAL RETURN
+26. EXTRACT OF THE ANNUAL RETURN

-Relevant extract of annual return in form no. MGT-9 as on the financial year ended onMarch 31 2016 as required under Section 92(3) of the Companies Act 2013 read with TheCompanies (Management and Administration) Rules 2014 is given in Annexure "IV"to this Report.
+Relevant extract of annual return in form no. MGT-9 as on the financial year ended onMarch 31 2017 as required under Section 92(3) of the Companies Act 2013 read with TheCompanies (Management and Administration) Rules 2014 is given in Annexure "IV"to this Report.

 (A) Disclosures pertaining to remuneration and other details as required under section197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 and Companies (Appointment andRemuneration of Managerial Personnel) Amendment Rules 2016 are annexed to this report asAnnexure "V".

 (B) Disclosure of the names of top ten employees in terms of remuneration drawn isprovided in Annexure "VI" as per the requirement of The Companies (Appointmentand Remuneration of Managerial Personnel) Amendment Rules 2016.

 (C) Further None of the employees of the company was in receipt of the remunerationexceeding the limits prescribed u/s 197 (12) read with rule 5 sub-rule 2 of The Companies(Appointment and Remuneration of Managerial Personnel) Amendment Rules 2016 of theCompanies Act 2013 during the year under review.